Trump going beyond Washington for support on Obamacare repeal

-President Donald Trump is deploying an outside and inside strategy to fulfill his campaign promise to repeal and replace “Obamacare,” seeking support beyond Washington before making an in-person pitch on Capitol Hill.
+President Donald Trump is deploying an outside and inside strategy to fulfil his campaign promise to repeal and replace “Obamacare,” seeking support beyond Washington before making an in-person pitch on Capitol Hill.
+Top House Republicans unveiled proposed changes in their legislation in hopes of winning support, three days before the big House vote.

 Trump rallied supporters Monday night in Louisville, Kentucky, alongside Senate Majority Leader Mitch McConnell, R-Ky., after meetings and phone calls in Washington aimed at steadying the troubled legislation designed to erase President Barack Obama’s signature health care law.
 He planned to court House Republicans on Tuesday.